decagondev/graph-vectorize-starter/README.md

 ## 📝 Overview

-GraphVectorize is a project demonstrating the power of LangGraph for creating a sophisticated, multi-agent vector database system.
+GraphVectorize is an innovative project demonstrating the power of LangGraph for creating a sophisticated, multi-agent vector database system.
 This solution leverages advanced AI agents to manage, process, and retrieve vector embeddings with intelligent coordination.

 ## 🌟 Key Features